Online Groups: Sort Out the Nonsense

 A logical follow-up question was posed, "Every year many of us have to find a place to rent in order to come and enjoy those activities.
 It is becoming more difficult each year to find a place at the right price.
 Maybe there could be a separate place on the web site to post them so anyone interested could go have a look."

-A second administrator said, "Rental postings will be allowed on the WCS snowbird page March 1-Oct 31" and sent the woman to ANOTHER generic web site that doesn't have anything to do with snowbirds or rentals.
+A second administrator said, "Rental postings will be allowed on the "XYZ" snowbird page March 1-Oct 31" and sent the woman to ANOTHER generic web site that doesn't have anything to do with snowbirds or rentals.
 It's simply a geographical group for Northwest Florida.

 Wow, just WOW!
-Unbelievably dumb.
+Unbelievably short sighted.

-In response to the member who asked about rentals I replied, "Wow, like you, I think there's many ppl who need the snowbird rental info all year round.
+In response to the member who asked about rentals I replied, "Wow, like you, I think there's many people who need the snowbird rental info all year round.
 I know this because I see the requests online and there's many reasons snowbird bookings are not yet complete.
 I recommend joining private Facebook rental groups such as..."
 I then listed three excellent groups.
 I really wanted to say much more, but refrained.
 Smart administrators would want to keep their members engaged within their OWN group, not send them elsewhere.
 Motives, common sense and Facebook groups do not always go together and it's important to be able to sort out the nonsense.

 Nonsense is not just limited to one type of online group, it's found in every group.
 It takes a discerning person to sift through it and determine what is the truth vs. opinion.
 Of course we all have opinions, but there's many online opinions that are misguided or expressed with a motive, ignorance or naivety.
 By naivety, I am referring to "lack of experience, wisdom, or judgment."
 The weather, politics, food, housing, activities, generalities and much more are all subject to nonsense.
-Motives include the patrons who genuinely do not like or want snowbirds or anyone else invading their communities.
+Motives include the patrons who genuinely do not like or want snowbirds or anyone else "invading their" communities.
 Even though they chose to live in seasonally populated areas, they openly despise what they consider to be intruders and try their best to overtly or covertly dissuade.

 An example, a general question about what is the weather is like in a particular area during the winter is not uncommon.
 Answers range all over the place, but the most infuriating are when a local or someone with an agenda gives an extreme answer such as "It's freezing cold, we have temperatures in the 20's, fountains freeze and it's awful, you don't want to come here in the winter."
 When anyone calls out the person who posted the answer, they get defensive and point out, "Well, one time years ago we had a frozen fountain, here is the photo to prove it."